-Respite may be provided in the caregiver's home, the provider's home, or in community settings.
-The respite setting and services shall support the identified needs of the participant and family.
-Respite shall only be provided for up to two people at the same time.
-Three people may be supported in this service if they are family members, live in the same household, and can be safely supported by one provider.

-A provider of respite services may also provide supervision to other children under the age of 12 or other individuals requiring support and supervision, but shall limit the total combined number of persons to whom they are providing services to no more than three people unless approved by DHCF.
-The provider shall adhere to the supervision levels identified in each participant's IPC.
+Respite may be provided in the caregiver's home, the provider's home, the participant's home, or in community settings.
+Therespite setting and services must support the identified needs of the participant.
+Respite cab only be provided for up to two participants at the same time.
+Three participants may be supported in this service if they are family members, live in the same household, and can be safely supported by one provider.
+A provider may also supervise other children under the age of 12, or other individuals requiring support and supervision, but must limit the total combined number of people under their care to no more than three, unless approved by DHCF.
+The provider must adhere to the supervision levels identified in each participant's IPC.